 Public health or health policy (MPH or PhD)

 Governmental agencies (e.g., Centers for Disease Control and Prevention), state and local health departments, nonprofit organizations, pharmaceutical industry, insurance companies, academia.

 Regulatory affairs, industrial pharmacy, drug development (MS or PhD)

 Pharmaceutical industry, governmental agencies, academia

 A great way to begin is by visiting the American Association of Colleges of Pharmacy (AACP) web site where they have a listing of all colleges of pharmacy that offer advanced degrees.3 According to the site of the 126 accredited colleges of pharmacy, there are at least 69 colleges that offer a wide variety of graduate degrees.
 There are also a number of degree opportunities that are not associated with colleges of pharmacy.
 For some career goals, it would be wise to look at programs with a relationship to a college of pharmacy, but this is not necessary in all cases.

 We can start with a few common options.
 These include Masters of Science (MS) in pharmacy administration, Masters of Business Administration (MBA), and Masters of Healthcare Administration (MHA).
 These degrees will relate most to your pharmacy degree if your future interests are in management and leadership in pharmacy or health care.

-The MS in pharmacy administration is not a uniform degree as some programs are geared toward the business ...
+The MS in pharmacy administration is not a uniform degree as some programs are geared toward the business and leadership ...